Banten: Japanese occupation and independence

-Japan invaded the East Indies, expelling the Dutch, and occupied Banten in March 1942.
+The Empire of Japan invaded the East Indies, expelling the Dutch, and occupied Banten in March 1942.
 During their three years of occupation, the Japanese built the Saketi–Bayah railway in southern Lebak to transport brown coal from the Bayah mines.
 The project involved a workforce of about 1,000 rōmusha (local forced labourers) and a few engineers and technicians (mainly Dutch), supervised by the Japanese.
 The rōmusha working in the mines were taken from Central and East Java, the railway rōmusha were primarily from Banten.
 The construction took 12 million human days over 14 months.
 Working conditions were harsh due to food shortages, lack of medical care, and the tropical climate.
 Casualties are estimated at 20,000 to 60,000, not including mine workers.

 After Japan surrendered in August 1945, the Dutch East Indies declared independence as the Republic of Indonesia.
 This was opposed by the returning Dutch, resulting in the Indonesian war of independence.
 During the war, Banten remained under Indonesian control.
 On 26 February 1948, the State of West Java (Negara Jawa Barat, Negara Jawa Kulon) was established; on 24 April 1948, it was renamed Pasundan.
 Pasundan became a federal state of the United States of Indonesia in 1949, and was incorporated into the Republic of Indonesia on 11 March 1950.

 After Indonesian independence, Banten became part of the province of West Java.
-Separatist sentiment led to the creation of the province of Banten in 2000.
+Separatist sentiment led to the creation of the province of Banten in October 17, 2000.

 Geography

 Banten lies between 5°7'50" and 7°1'11" south latitude and 105°1'11" and 106°7'12" east longitude.
-The province has an area of 9,352.77 km2.
+The province has a land area of 9,352.77 km2.

 It is near the Sunda Strait's sea lanes, which link Australia and New Zealand with Southeast Asia.
 Banten also links Java and Sumatra.
 The region has a number of industries; its seaports handle overflow cargo from the seaport in Jakarta, and are intended to be an alternative to the Port of Singapore.

 Its location on the western tip of Java makes Banten the gateway to Java, Sumatra and the adjacent areas of Jakarta, Indonesia's capital.
 Bordering the Java Sea on the north, the Sunda Strait on the west and the Indian Ocean on the south, the province has abundant marine resources.

+The land area includes some 81 offshore islands (large enough to have names) of which 50 are in Pandeglang Regency, 4 in Lebak Regency, 9 in Serang Regency, 5 in Cilegon City and 11 in Tangerang Regency.